Rongbin-Ye-94/Vosk_Transcriber_Toy/README.md

 A comprehensive audio transcription system built on top of Vosk, featuring multiple transcription approaches and advanced audio processing capabilities.
 This is a practice project that built by Rongbin Ye and Jiaqi Chen for the practice and comparison perspective.
 The infrastructure is build upon Vosk. https://github.com/alphacep/vosk-api

+This project was originally started as authors were interviewing and intends to transcribe the practices and mock interviews.
+To get better training results, we intend to transcribe the recordings that we have.
+As we have a lot of information that is very private and protected, we thought of utilizing the vosk and related framework to transcribe the information for tracking and getting feedback.
+In the progress, we found out that the outcome is not as good as we expected with limited treated data, hence we added more data treatment.
+Afterward, we chated and try to further improve the transcribe outcome with some additional control.

+This is a prototype model for further improvement.

 ## Features